Authenticator: Cryptographic key

 A cryptographic authenticator is one that uses a cryptographic key.
 Depending on the key material, a cryptographic authenticator may use symmetric-key cryptography or public-key cryptography.
 Both avoid memorized secrets, and in the case of public-key cryptography, there are no shared secrets as well, which is an important distinction.

 Examples of cryptographic authenticators include OATH authenticators and FIDO authenticators.
 The name OATH is an acronym from the words "Open AuTHentication" while FIDO stands for Fast IDentity Online.
 Both are the results of an industry-wide collaboration to develop an open reference architecture using open standards to promote the adoption of strong authentication.

 By way of counterexample, a password authenticator is not a cryptographic authenticator.
 See the #Examples section for details.

 Symmetric key

 A symmetric key is a shared secret used to perform symmetric-key cryptography.
 The claimant stores their copy of the shared key in a dedicated hardware-based authenticator or a software-based authenticator implemented on a smartphone.
 The verifier holds a copy of the symmetric key.

 Public-private key pair

 A public-private key pair is used to perform public-key cryptography.
 The public key is known to (and trusted by) the verifier while the corresponding private key is bound securely to the authenticator.
 In the case of a dedicated hardware-based authenticator, the private key never leaves the confines of the authenticator.
+The current common implementation of such a key pair is called passkeys.